 You wait for reports.
 Twenty years ago, the ability to generate a complete inventory report at the push of a button was pretty impressive.
 The fact that you might have to wait a few days or even a week for the batch job to finish running didn’t matter – the whole process was still faster and less resource intensive than the manual inventory reporting of yore.
 As technology improved and processing power increased, many companies shortened the reporting window.
 Push the button by 5pm, and have your report by 8am the next day.
 Today though, business happens 24/7; you cannot wait for yesterday’s reports to finish.

-Your decisions are based on internal, historic data.
+Your decisions are based on internal, historical data.
 The sales report that was ready for you at 8am this morning when you walked into the office doesn’t give you enough information to remain competitive.
 You load old sales and production figures into a spreadsheet today in order to determine tomorrow’s production plan.
 In the meantime, your competitors have already leveraged marketing insights from social media, the weather forecast, and ten other data sources, allowing them to intelligently predict and simulate various outcomes.
 They have confidence in their decisions and stand ready to profitably fulfill demand the moment customers walk through the door.

 You have to switch between multiple siloed applications while completing your job.
 To actually do work, you have one application window open.
 To know what to do, you have a second or sometimes even a third window open.
 Hopefully, your entire span of control exists within the same window in each application.
 Otherwise, you end the day with a proliferation of windows and well-worn alt (or command) and tab keys.
 Were you pairing the right windows and looking at the correct metric before enacting a transaction?
 Were the systems you were using synchronized?
 I sure hope so!